 It’s the most wonderful time of the year… No, not Christmas.
 Meh.
-Oscar Season!
+The announcement of the 2013 Oscar nominations for Music!
 And for a confirmed Oscar obsessive such as myself, this is arguably the most important day of the year for me.
-(Sad, huh?)
 From a purely selfish standpoint, forget the ceremony itself.
 What matters is the actual nominations.
 After months and months of watching, listening, prognosticating and spending way too much time thinking about this topic, it’s all over with within a matter of minutes.

 BEST ORIGINAL SONG

 - “Alone Yet Not Alone” from ALONE YET NOT ALONE, Music by Bruce Broughton, Lyric by Dennis Spiegel

 - “Happy” from DESPICABLE ME 2, Music & Lyric by Pharrell Williams